-The desk audit is the method used for obtaining information about a position in order to properly classify the position.
-It involves interviews held by the Human Resources (HR) Specialist with the employee and the supervisor.
+The desk audit is the method Human Resource’s classification system uses for obtaining information about a position in order to properly classify the position.
+Human Resources Classification Specialists conduct interviews with the employee.
+The specialists may schedule a follow-up meeting with the first level supervisor to verify the assignment of work and the nature of supervision.
 A position desk audit focuses solely on the current work assigned and does not address hypothetical or projected duties.
 Positions are classified based on major regular and recurring essential duties.
-Additionally, volume of work is not a factor in grade classification.
+Additionally, volume of work will not be considered as a factor in grade classification.

 Benefits of a Desk Audit: